tsucres/SwiftyComments/README.md

 ##### 3) Load the data

 The `CommentsViewController` class inherits from `UITableViewController` and takes care of loading your cells.
-All you have to do is fill the `` property with your models and override the `tableView(_:cellForRowAt:)' method:
+All you have to do is fill the `allComments` property with your models and override the `tableView(_:cellForRowAt:)` method:

 ```swift